InditexTech/gh-sherpa/README.md

 ## Configuration

-Check the [`internal/config/default-config.yml`](internal/config/default-config.yml) file to see the available configuration parameters as well as the default values and some examples.
-You can also find here the available GH Sherpa issue types.
-These values will be set if no other configuration override those values.
+Sherpa uses different issue types (`feature`, `bugfix`, `hotfix`, `refactoring`, etc) when mapping an issue with its corresponding branch prefix.

+### Default configuration

+By default, it will use the [`internal/config/default-config.yml`](internal/config/default-config.yml) configuration file to perform these mappings.

+### Custom configuration

-In order to override the default values, you can use your own configuration file located in `$HOME/.config/sherpa/config.yml` for this.
+Otherwise, if you wish customize the different issue types, branch prefixes, etc, so, you can **create your own configuration file** localed in `$HOME/.config/sherpa/config.yml` from the [default config file](internal/config/default-config.yml).

-If no configuration file is found, the first time you run a command it will ask you to configure your Jira credentials (if you want to use Jira integration) and then proceed to create the configuration file with the provided Jira credentials.
+> If you are **using Jira as issue tracker**, so, the first time you run a command it will ask you to configure Jira credentials and then proceed to create the configuration file with the provided Jira credentials.

 ## Usage